MIT.nano's deep-tech startup accelerator

 Hard-tech companies face significant hurdles to success, especially in their early stages.
-For example, these startups typically spend their first few years and first few million dollars just to create the facilities they need to develop their technology.
+For example, these startups typically spend their first few years and a substantial proportion of their early funding just to create the facilities they need to develop their technology.

-The premise of START.nano is that early access to MIT.nano’s state-of-the-art laboratories can minimize the cost of launching a nascent idea, helping increase the survival rate of promising companies and potentially shortening the time it takes for their innovations to reach the market.
+Our goal is to minimize the cost of launching a nascent idea, to help increase the survival rate of promising companies, and to shorten the time it takes for their innovations to reach the market.

 Participating startups will have access to tools and other advantages that can help them create more well-developed prototypes, obtain validated data, set them on the path to success, and position them for the next stage of growth.
 Benefits to the startups include: